What the heck is going on, you ask? Say hello to Tersus.

 Have I mentioned I hate Outlook 2007?

-Have I mentioned how much I hate Outlook 2007 lately?
-Daylight Savings Time: I knew that there would be issues with the Daylight Savings Times this year… but figured my calendar would be safe since I use Google Calendar to manage my appointments and whatnot.
+- Daylight Savings Time: I knew that there would be issues with the Daylight Savings Times this year… but figured my calendar would be safe since I use Google Calendar to manage my appointments and whatnot.
 WRONG.
-Outlook 2007 has decided to be really, REALLY helpful … Read the rest of this item
+Outlook 2007 has decided to be really, REALLY helpful and change the time of all of my appointments so that they appear an hour later.
+Never mind the fact that all of the events show the proper time in Google Calendar.

 A Second Look at Outlook 2007